 *Courses with (*) involve fieldwork which is included as a majority of the 600 hours required for a California credential.

 The Preliminary and Induction Teacher Preparation Programs meet the standards for and have been approved by the California Commission on Teacher Credentialing (CCTC), leading to a California Preliminary or Clear Teaching Credential.
 Students who wish to practice in a state other than California will have additional licensing requirements to complete prior to practicing in a state outside of California.
-Mount Saint Mary’s is in the process of researching program professional licensure standards in other states.
+Mount Saint Mary’s University is in the process of researching program professional licensure standards in other states.
 Contact the Education department at firstname.lastname@example.org to discuss additional requirements that may be needed to obtain a teaching credential in a state outside of California.